ConvertAPI/convertapi-library-dotnet/README.md

 #### Set conversion location (optional)

-There are several conversion locations available, and if you want to comply with GDPR, you can choose the EU API location.
-However, this option is not mandatory as ConvertAPI uses GEO DNS to detect the nearest server automatically.
-More information at https://www.convertapi.com/doc/servers-location
+You have multiple options for conversion locations, and you can select your region to convert files.
+For instance, if you must comply with GDPR, you can choose the EU API location.
+Nevertheless, this choice is optional because ConvertAPI uses GEO DNS to detect the closest server automatically.
+For additional details, please visit https://www.convertapi.com/doc/servers-location

 ```csharp
 convertApi.ApiBaseUri = "https://v2.convertapi.com";